Last updated in October 2022.

 - Makeup and any skincare product in the area apart from the prescribed aftercare

-Following nano brows aftercare instructions will ensure your nano brows heal into your dream brows, and prevent an infection.
+Following nano brows aftercare instructions will ensure your nano brows heal into your dream brows, and prevent infection.

 PMUHub Tips for Surviving the Nano Brows Healing Process